Icon Water: History and relevant legislation

 In October 2000 ACTEW Corporation joined with the Australian Gas Light Company (AGL) to form ActewAGL to jointly provide electricity and gas services in the ACT and south-east New South Wales.

 In 2000 ACTEW Corporation entered into a contract with ActewAGL for the management and operation of the water and sewerage network of the ACT and surrounding area.
-The contact was not renewed in June 2012.
+The contract was not renewed in June 2012.

 On 4 May 2015 ACTEW Corporation was renamed Icon Water Limited.
 The reasons given for the change were brand confusion with electricity and gas supplier ActewAGL, the name ACTEW no longer being relevant in the company's operations, disconnect between the company's origin and future.